On character table of Clifford groups: Abstract

 \section{Abstract}

 Based on a presentation of $\cC_n$ and the help of \cite{GAP}, we construct the character table of the Clifford group $\cC_n$ for $n=1,2,3$.
 As an application, we can efficiently decompose the (higher power of) tensor product of the matrix representation in those cases.
 Our results recover some known results in \cite{HWW, WF} and reveal some new phenomena.
-We prove that the trivial character is the only linear character for $\cC_n$ and hence $\cC_n$ equals to its commutator subgroup when $n\geq 3$.
-A few conjectures about $\cC_n$ for general $n$ are proposed.
+We prove that when $n\geq 3$, (1) the trivial character is the only linear character for $\cC_n$ and hence $\cC_n$ equals to its commutator subgroup, (2) the $n$-qubit Pauli group $\cP_n$ is the only proper non-trivial normal subgroup of $\cC_n$, (3) the matrix representation $\cM_{2^n}$ is a faithful representation for $\cC_n$.
+As a byproduct, we give a presentation of the finite symplectic group $Sp(2n,2)$ in terms of generators and relations.

 \keywords{Character table, Clifford group, matrix representation}